Engagement by Design: Engagement Through Design — A Proposal

 I have just done my presentation!
 It went well.
 I have a few questions to work through, but I literally just got out so I need time to digest :-) Please do tweet me or email me any feedback!

 So the committee signed off my proposal!
-If you're interested, it's here :-)
+If you're interested,:-)